Research degrees in Divinity

 Applicants for PhD degrees are encouraged, but not required, to contact potential supervisors before applying.
 In the process of selection, the School's postgraduate committee will select a prospective supervisor for each applicant, taking into account previous discussion, subject fit, and availability.
 The staff’s areas of supervision can be found on the list of potential research supervisors page

-The deadline for first consideration of research degree applications is Monday 4 November 2024.
+The deadline for first consideration of research degree applications for the Divinity School for the 2026-27 academic year is Monday 1 December 2025.
 Complete applications must be received by this date.
-Late applications will be considered only if places in the relevant programme remain.
+Applications submitted after this date will be considered only if places in the relevant programme remain.

 Please note that research degree applications will not be considered complete, or circulated for review, until all the required documents, including references, have been submitted.
 The School takes no responsibility for delays in the application process due to missing references.

-If you wish for your application to be considered in the first round of applications, or for funding opportunities such as the SGSAH (see below), or Douglas and Gordon Bonnyman scholarships, then please alert your referee to the deadline and ensure that you have submitted all your documents by Monday 4 November 2024.
-Registry does not issue referees a deadline, so it is important that you make yours aware of it.
+If you want your application to be considered in the first round of applications, then please alert your referee to the Divinity School deadline and ensure that you have submitted all your documents by Monday 1 December 2025.
+Registry does not issue referees a deadline, so it is important that you make yours aware of this deadline.

 How to apply